 There was a time in my life that I used to get up at 5:45, skate through the freezing cold of Richardson, start work at 6am, work till 12Pm, return home to eat dim sims, play a computer game for most of the day, hang out with my house mates and then continue to play a computer game whilst slowly getting drunker and drunker until i blacked out.
 REPEAT.

 I had reasons for it all.
 I had been through a large patch of insomnia, and alcohol was a stupid way to attempt to beat that, whilst absent-mindedly destroying myself.
-I was flooded with disappointment and bitterness that meant, my natural disposition to community was being avoided at all costs.
+I was flooded with disappointment and bitterness that meant, my natural disposition towards community was being avoided at all costs.
 And i worked a job that was understaffed and played on my sense of camaraderie and loyalty to work double shifts all the time.

-But i was convinced that immersing myself in a fake world and getting at least some “sleep” was pass-able.
+I was convinced that immersing myself in a fake world and getting at least some “sleep” was pass-able.

 At no stage do i wish i was back there.
 Other then maybe do it differently.
 The whole time there was a voice in the back of my head of how i was to get myself out of the repeating cycle.
 I played in bands that i enjoyed, i met with an array of different church groups, i had accountability groups, i let random people stay at our house, i did other christian things, attempting to somehow make shape of my life enough to pull myself up.